 Yes, you can do so.
 However, please inform us whenever you make such changes.

-More information soon about the registration.
+More information will be available soon

 Yes, you would be paying via Paypal.
 The link from where you can make the payment is given on our website.